Eagle's Nest (Bridgeport, Connecticut)

 The Eagle's Nest, also once known as the Johnson-DeRivera House, was a house at 282-284 Logan St. in Bridgeport, Connecticut.
-Probably built in the early 1830s, it was the centerpiece of a large farm prior to the area's subdivision and residential development, and was home to what is believed to be Connecticut's first Puerto Rican immigrant.
+Constructed 1830-32, it was the centerpiece of a large farm prior to the area's subdivision and residential development, and was home to what is believed to be Connecticut's first Puerto Rican immigrant.
 The house was listed on the National Register of Historic Places in 1979.
 The house was subsequently damaged by an arsonist and demolished; on its site is the Jettie Tisdale School.